Germany: Police raid COVID skeptics over alleged assassination plot | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police in the eastern state of Saxony launched pre-dawn raids over a potential plot to harm state premier Michael Kretschmer among people opposed to COVID restrictions.
+Police in the eastern state of Saxony launched predawn raids over a potential plot to harm state premier Michael Kretschmer among people opposed to COVID-19 restrictions.
 Some suspects claimed to have guns or crossbows.

 Allegedly armed anti-vaccination groups were said to be hatching an assassination plot against representatives of the Saxony state government